Wrongful Death Attorney in Gainesville, Florida

 • Spouse: The surviving spouse of the deceased person may recover damages for mental pain and suffering, loss of companionship, and loss of support and services.

-• Children: The deceased person’s children, including adopted children and adult children, may recover damages for mental pain and suffering and loss of parental companionship, instruction, and guidance.
-Minor children may also recover for lost parental support and services.
+• Children: The deceased person’s children, including adopted children and adult children, may be able to recover damages for mental pain and suffering and loss of parental companionship, instruction, and guidance.

 • Parents: If the deceased person is a minor child, the parents may recover damages for mental pain and suffering.
-If the deceased person is an adult, parents may recover damages if there is no surviving spouse or children.
+Parents of a deceased adult with no surviving spouse or children may recover damages.

 • Estate: The deceased person’s estate may recover certain damages, such as lost earnings, medical and funeral expenses, and lost prospective net accumulations of the estate.